Special Educational Needs and Disability Information Report

 How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?

-Our Early Years team oversee the provision in our reception class, providing a strong link between the nursery and reception classes.
+Our Early Years team oversee the provision in our reception class, providing a strong link between the nursery and reception year.

 The reception teacher visits the nursery class and teachers from other schools are invited into nursery so that we can share information and arrange visits before children move on.

-We have a well-established induction process including visits to the school and parents’ meetings with the head teacher, home visits by nursery staff and a gradual build-up to full time attendance in Reception Class in accordance with government guidelines.
+We have a well-established induction process, including visits to the school and parents’ meetings with our Early Years lead/Reception teacher and a gradual build-up to full time attendance ( if appropriate) in Reception Class, in accordance with government guidelines.

 Children joining the school in other years will be able to visit the school before starting full-time and have a buddy assigned to them to help them settle in.